cryptomator/cryptomator.github.io/content/privacy.en.md

 aliases: ["/privacy-ios", "/privacy-android"]
 ---

-_Effective date: March 2025_
+_Effective date: April 2025_

 <p class="text-lg leading-relaxed text-gray-700">As a provider of software to strengthen privacy, your rights regarding data protection and informational self-determination are important to us.
 We attempt to restrict the use of data to the absolute  essential minimum.
-Of course, we do not use analysis tools and unnecessary cookies.
+Of course, we do not use unnecessary cookies.
 However, for some processes, especially in connection with payment transactions, we depend on the services of third parties and you should also read their privacy policies carefully.</p>

 This privacy policy consists of the following sections: